Emma (novel): Food

-There is an abundance of food language in Jane Austen's Emma.
+There is an abundance of food language in Emma.
 Food is given, shared, and eaten by characters in almost every chapter.
 Much research on Jane Austen's food language is found in Maggie Lane's book titled Jane Austen and Food.
 Lane's text provides a general examination of the symbolism of food in Emma and invites further interpretations.
 Food is used as a symbol to convey class hierarchy, stereotypes and biases throughout the novel.
 The language and actions that surround food bring the characters of Highbury's inner circle closer together.
 For Emma Woodhouse, food is a symbol of human interdependence and goodwill.
 No one in Highbury is starving; everyone takes part in the giving and receiving of food.
 However, food is a strong class divider though it is rarely openly discussed by characters in the novel.
 There are a few instances when characters allude to lower class individuals outside of their well-fed society.
 For instance, when Emma discusses her charitable visit with a poor family, Harriet's encounter with the gypsy children, and Highbury's mysterious chicken thieves.
 For the most part, the poor in Emma are overlooked by the characters in the novel due to their socioeconomic status.

 The constant giving and receiving of food in the novel does not occur without motive.
 Characters are either trying to climb the social ladder or gain the approval or affections of another.
-The interpretation of the giving and receiving of food in Emma can be taken in these different directions; however in terms of love: "The novel (...) is stuffed with gifts of food: Mr. Knightley sends the Bates family apples; Mr. Martin woos Harriet with some walnuts; and, to further her son's suit, Mrs. Martin brings Mrs. Goddard a goose".
+The interpretation of the giving and receiving of food in Emma can be taken in these different directions; however in terms of love: "The novel ... is stuffed with gifts of food: Mr Knightley sends the Bates family apples; Mr Martin woos Harriet with some walnuts; and, to further her son's suit, Mrs Martin brings Mrs Goddard a goose".
 These gifts are not without motive, and food—as it pertains to Emma Woodhouse—only becomes interesting when it pertains to love. "[R]omance is a far more interesting subject than food.
-Emma quickly reduces the topic of eating to a run of the mill 'any thing,’ and arbitrary and empty screen that only becomes interesting when projected on by those in love".
-This becomes evident to the reader when Emma overestimates Mr. Elton's affections for Harriet from their engaging in conversation about the food at the Cole's party.
+Emma quickly reduces the topic of eating to a run of the mill 'any thing,' and arbitrary and empty screen that only becomes interesting when projected on by those in love".
+This becomes evident to the reader when Emma overestimates Mr Elton's affections for Harriet from their engaging in conversation about the food at the Cole's party.
 Emma Woodhouse interprets food conversation and gifts of food as means of affection between two lovers.